1. I can’t see the special characters on the buttons!

 Your target document probably uses a font that doesn’t have all the necessary characters.
 Make sure you choose the right font in your document.

-For European languages, virtually all fonts will work fine; for IPA symbols, you may need something like Lucida Sans Unicode Segoe UI or Lucida Grande.
+For European languages, virtually all fonts will work fine; for IPA symbols, you may need something like Lucida Sans Unicode, Segoe UI (Windows) or Lucida Grande (Mac).
 Detailed information on recommended fonts is available on the IPA for English and Full IPA pages.

 3. The keyboard shortcuts and buttons don’t seem to work properly.

 Are you using one of the supported browser versions?
-TypeIt supports the following browsers: Google Chrome, Mozilla Firefox, Safari, as well as Internet Explorer (10, 11) and Microsoft Edge (except for some issues).
+TypeIt supports the following browsers: Google Chrome, Mozilla Firefox, Safari and Microsoft Edge (except for some issues).
 Safari for iOS is supported, but subject to OS limitations like poor support for hardware keyboards.

 If you’re using a supported browser version, please report any bugs to me at the e-mail address shown on the About page.